jasonhedman/jasonhedman/README.md

 # Hey, I’m Jason 👋

 I am an avid blockchain developer hacking on a few projects across gaming, DeFi, and NFTs.
-I am also a CS and Applied Math student at Vanderbilt University (on the side, I like to say 😄).
+I am also a CS and Applied Math student at Vanderbilt University.

 ## Aptos-Move Projects